 Step 2 – Write detailed “guides” of 2,000 to 5,000 words in length

-When you are writing content for a particular type of person you should be thinking, “how do I make this the most incredibly useful piece of content that could possibly be found on this topic?”
+When you’re writing content for a particular type of person, you should be thinking, “How do I make this the most incredibly useful piece of content that could possibly be found on this topic?”

-Writing big guides using a word count guide of roughly 2,000 to 5,000 words in length is a good way to ensure that you cover a topic in-depth.
+Writing big guides using a word count of roughly 2,000 to 5,000 words is a good way to ensure that you cover a topic in-depth.

 According to an article on Noah Kagan’s website, where they analysed over 100 million articles, larger articles are more likely to be shared:

-In this article, they actually found articles of 3,000 to 10,000 words were shared the most, but let’s apply some of that good old 80/20 logic to this again.
+They actually found that articles of 3,000 to 10,000 words were shared the most, but let’s apply some of that good old 80/20 logic to this again.

 Based on the chart above, as long as the article length is over 2,000 words, you’re going to capture a vastly greater amount of shares compared to articles under that.